zack-shoylev/devsite/source/_posts/2013-11-21-neutron-networking-vlan-provider-networks.markdown

   gateway 10.240.0.1
   nameserver 8.8.8.8
 ```
-In order to configure the bridge, eth0 must be modified and the bridge interface created:
+In order to configure the bridge, eth0 must be modified and the bridge interface configured:

 ```
 auto eth0